Cyclic Implicit Complexity: Introduction

-Following~\cite{Hofmann97}, we introduce a linearity requirement for $\ncbc$ that is able to control the interplay between loops and the cut rule, called \emph{left-leaning criterion}.
-The resulting circular proof system is called $\cbc$.
-Intuitively, $\cbc$ can be seen as a circular version of $\bc$, while $\ncbc$ can be seen as the circular version of a new function algebra, called $\nbc$, which generalises $\bc$ by permitting nested versions of the safe recursion scheme.
-In particular, in order to define the nesting of recursive calls, the function algebra for $\ncbc$ crucially requires the introduction of ‘auxiliary functions', i.e.~oracles.
+Inspired by~\cite{Hofmann97}, we too introduce a linearity requirement for $\ncbc$ that is able to control the interplay between cycles and the cut rule, called the \emph{left-leaning criterion}.
+The resulting circular proof system is called $\cbc$, which we show defines precisely $\fptime$.

-The main results of our paper are the following: \begin{itemize} \item a function is definable in $\ncbc$ iff it is $\nbc$ iff it is in $\felementary$; \item a function is definable in $\cbc$ iff it is in $\fptime$; \end{itemize} First, we define the function algebras $\nbcpp$ and $\bcpp$, respectively obtained by extending $\nbc$ and $\bc$ with a safe recursion mechanism based on permutation of prefixes.
-Then we show that $\nbc$ and $\nbcpp$ capture precisely the elementary time computable functions, while $\bcpp$ captures the polytime ones.
-Completeness for $\ncbc$ can be achieved by showing how to represent the functions of $\nbc$.
-In a similar way, we represent the functions of $\bc$ in $\cbc$.
-Soundness is subtler, as it relies on a translation of coderivations of $\ncbc$ and $\cbc$, which are essentially coinductive objects, into the inductively defined functions of $\nbcpp$ and $\bcpp$, respectively.